awsdocs/amazon-transcribe-developer-guide/doc_source/API_UpdateMedicalVocabulary.md

 Pattern: `^[0-9a-zA-Z._-]+`

  ** [VocabularyState](#API_UpdateMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-UpdateMedicalVocabulary-response-VocabularyState"></a>
 The processing state of the update to the vocabulary\.
-When the `VocabularyState` field is `READY` the vocabulary is ready to be used in a `StartMedicalTranscriptionJob` request\.
+When the `VocabularyState` field is `READY`, the vocabulary is ready to be used in a `StartMedicalTranscriptionJob` request\.
 Type: String
 Valid Values:` PENDING | READY | FAILED`